SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Twilight slowly trots out of the schoolhouse and back towards home.
 Maybe she was wrong.
 Maybe it wasn’t a pyramid scheme.
 Maybe Pinkie had a point to her triangle.

 After making it about halfway home, she sees an interesting formation approaching in the distance.
 As it gets closer, she can make out a pony pyramid with Pinkie at the top.
-Cheerilee and all the foals from her class are even in it.
+Cheerilee and all the foals from her class are even in it, near the bottom.

 The mass of ponies stops in front of Twilight, with Pinkie asking her, “Hey, Twilight, wanna join the plan now?”

 Twilight is absolutely befuddled as her mouth hangs agape.
 “How?
 How did you get this many ponies to join your pyramid?
 Why is it a literal pyramid?
 I… I just can’t.”

-With that, Twilight teleported back to her library home to think about her next course of action.
+With that, Twilight teleports back to her library home to think about her next course of action.

 ---